 There are two reasons people stay.
 First, the relationship got off to an amazing start.
 He or she seemed like your perfect partner — your soul mate, probably — and the honeymoon phase was idyllic.
 Since you’ve been manipulated into blaming yourself for the problems, you stick with the relationship and desperately try to repair the damage.

 Second, “manipulation is an evolving process over time,” according to Harriet B. Braiker, PhD., author of “Pulling Your Own Strings.”
 Victims are controlled through a series of promised gains and threatened losses covertly executed through a variety of manipulation tactics.
 In other words, the manipulation builds gradually as the abuser creates uncertainty and doubt by going back and forth from hot to cold, by going back and forth from giving you what you desire to taking it away.

-If you believe you’re in a relationship with a manipulator and you are being harmed by that manipulation, get out and sever all contact.
+If you believe you’re in a relationship with a manipulator, you must end it and sever all contact.
 Seek professional counseling as soon as possible from a therapist familiar with the effects of emotional abuse.

 ♥ Did you find this post valuable?
 If so, please support my efforts and help me to defray the costs of maintaining this website by purchasing a book.
 Many thanks.

 This post may contain affiliate links, which means that if you click on one of the product links, I’ll receive a small percentage of the sale price.
 Thank you.